 - Language Files (not available from the App Store): Almost every application comes with multiple localizations you do not use.
 You can safely remove them to save a significant amount of disk space.

 - macOS Localizations: Your Mac's operating system includes dozens of languages files, most of which you'll never use.
 CleanMyMac deletes unneeded language files to save your space.

 - Old Updates: Some applications don't clean old versions of their updates.
 Therefore, these outdated files may take up a lot of space on your Mac.
 Removing old application updates is safe.

-- System Cache Files: System applications generate and keep a lot of cache files, which after a while result in longer startup time, performance degradation, and possible improper system functioning.
+- System Cache Files (not available from the App Store): System applications generate and keep a lot of cache files, which after a while result in longer startup time, performance degradation, and possible improper system functioning.
 CleanMyMac cleans cache and improves performance.

-- System Log Files: The activity of your system applications and services is being logged into numerous files.
+- System Log Files (not available from the App Store): The activity of your system applications and services is being logged into numerous files.
 Generally, they are useful for debugging purposes only and therefore are hardly worth employing your disk space.

 - Unused Disk Images: After you installed an application, you probably leave its DMG file just where it was.
 So your Mac may store numerous DMGs which can be painlessly removed.

 - User Cache Files: Originally intended to improve startup time, the cache files of your applications ultimately accumulate, which results in improper system functioning or overall performance drop.